MoserMichael/teach-your-children-well/other-stuff.md

 You had a lot of destruction in world war one, that was the first modern war.
 Everything new was used to kill even more soldiers, you got very new stuff like air planes, u-boats that swim under the sea and poison gas and lots and lots of very big guns that can blow up a big area with dynamite - that was a new explosive much stronger than gun powder.

 ![Battle of Verdun](media/verdun-1918.jpg)
+That was a very big battle - a battle of Verdun, about a million soldiers died there!

 So after world war one, a lot of people thought: what shall we do now?